fertyks/fertyks/README.md

 - ⚡ Fun fact: ...22dfggdf213uujt
 <!---rhtwqe
-fertyks/fertyks is a ✨ special ✨ repository becauseasf its 123README.md` (this file) appears on your GitHub profil45ewf5e366 You can click the Preview link to take a look at your changes.fweww gddg645 ds
+fertyks/fertyks is a ✨ special ✨ repository becauseasf its 123README.md` (this file) appears on your GitHub profil45ewf5e366 You can click the Preview link to take a look at your changes.fwewwcvbvcb gddg645 ds